Clopidogrel (Plavix)

 - Prevent clots from forming inside stents put inside your arteries to open them.

-- After bypass graft surgery that uses a man-made or prosthetic graft performed on arteries below the knee.
+- Prevent clots after bypass graft surgery that uses a man-made or prosthetic graft performed on arteries below the knee.

-Your health care provider will choose which one of these drugs are best for your problem.
-At times, you may be asked to take low dose aspirin along with one of these drugs.
+Your health care provider will choose which one of these medicines are best for your problem.

 Side Effects